 L'Amourette Chocolat Noir Carenero Superior 75%: The chocolate is ultrasmooth, slightly sweet, flavorful, with only a light chocolate scent but a deep chocolatey taste.
 It's easy to like and has quickly become one of my favorite bars.
 This San Francisco-based company makes a number of fine chocolates, which also includes a delicious 75% Cacao Rio Caribe Superior.
 Highly recommended.
 8/10

-Recchiuti Bittersweet and Semisweet: Recchiuti makes several dark, intense, bittersweet and semisweet chocolate bars, yet, almost incredibly, they are not bitter or sour or tart but mellow and acute.
+Recchiuti Bittersweet and Semisweet: In addition to the Fève bar above, Recchiuti makes several other dark, intense, bittersweet and semisweet chocolate bars.
+Almost incredibly, given their cocoa content, they are not bitter or sour or tart but mellow and acute.
 I wouldn't recommend a Recchiuti bar as a starting place for beginners, but for anyone who already loves dark chocolate and hasn't already discovered it, it's great.
 8/10

 Cachet Costa Rica 71%: This Belgian dark chocolate has a silky smooth texture and a slightly sweet chocolaty taste, with an equally pleasant, light chocolatey aroma.
 It's really easy to enjoy, I would imagine for both non-chocolate lovers and chocolate lovers alike.
 8/10

 Cachet Uganda 80%: Like the 71% above, this dark chocolate has a silky smooth texture and a pleasant, though more intense, chocolaty taste, with an equally pleasant chocolatey aroma.
 It took me a while to get to like it, but once I did, I have readily come back for more.
 8/10